LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Download and install Mono Software Development Kit on
-   your home computer or laptop.  :ref:`jedit`, which knows about C# conventions automatically, is a handy editor, with instructions for download in the appendix.
+   your home computer or laptop.  :ref:`jedit`, which knows about C# conventions automatically, is a handy editor, with instructions for download in the appendix, :ref:`jedit`.

 #.
 Make sure you can do everything that you just completed in the lab.